cjpdev/GameVoiceControl/README.md

 ***Voice recognition***

 Headphones and mic are required, but application will not start if no mic is detected.
-The Microsoft voice recognistion is very susceptible to backgournd noise, so headphones should be used. so game sounds do not effect recognition accuracy.
+The Microsoft voice recognistion seens to be very susceptible to backgournd noise, so headphones should be used to reduce ingame sounds effecting recognition accuracy.
-Also any other back talking will effect recognition accuracy.
-You try use the Microsoft voice recognition training setup to improve how it detects you voice.
-(This can be fould in the Window control panel).
+Also any other background talking will effect recognition accuracy.
+You can try use the Microsoft voice recognition training setup to improve detection accuracy.
+(This can be found in the Window control panel).